Major (film)

-Filmed simultaneously in Telugu and Hindi languages, it follows the personal and professional life of Sandeep Unnikrishnan.
+Produced as a Telugu film, it was shot simultaneously in Telugu and Hindi languages, and follows the personal and professional life of Sandeep Unnikrishnan.
 Principal photography began in February 2020 and ended in December 2021.
 Filming experienced delays owing to the COVID-19 pandemic.
 Made on a budget of ₹32 crores, it was shot in 120 days and was filmed in over 75 locations.

 Major had limited theatrical release on 24 May 2022 in selected cities across India and it was released worldwide on 3 June 2022.
-The film received critical acclaim from critics praising the direction, screenplay, writing, emotional weight, score, cinematography, action sequences, and cast performances (particularly that of Sesh) and eventually became a commercial success grossing ₹64-66 crore worldwide and is one of the highest grossing Telugu films of 2022.
+The film received critical acclaim from critics praising the direction, screenplay, writing, emotional weight, score, cinematography, action sequences, and cast performances (particularly that of Sesh) and eventually became a commercial success grossing ₹64-66 crore worldwide, emerging as one of the highest grossing Telugu films of 2022.
 The Hindi version is featured at the 53rd International Film Festival of India in the Indian Panorama section.
 In addition to being filmed in Telugu and Hindi, the film was also dubbed in Malayalam.
-It also won the state Gaddar Award for Third Best Feature Film.
+It also won the Gaddar Telangana Film Award for Third Best Feature Film.